jorgejgnz/ColorGAN/README.md

 However, all images used for training, for both datasets, are sharp images without cracks or other damage present in older images.
 When a bad image is passed to it, the network is not able to color it correctly.

 This can be fixed by adding artificial stripes and artifacts to the L layer of the images during training, modifying the generator to produce also the L channel and using the 3 channels in the L1 Loss.
+The discriminator would receive the damaged version of the L layer and a Lab image.
 This way the network would be able to colorize and also fix damaged old photos.

 Finally, even better results can be obtained by using a larger number of training samples and training for more epochs, especially for the COCO dataset.